 “I noticed I had this little white bracelet on, and I thought, ‘I’m just gonna put this in the ocean for her.’
 And the second I threw the bracelet, a bolt of white light or lightning struck down into the water.
 I kid you not, I have two witnesses,” Cat says with a laugh.
 “And we were, like, ‘Hail Yemaya!’
 It was a beautiful, natural moment that just happened.
 And that was a pure, easy ritual that wasn’t expensive.
 It’s the meaning – the intention – that’s important.”

 Just because a person identifies as a witch doesn’t mean she subscribes solely to a particular tradition or necessarily belongs to a coven.
 Back at Enchantments, Stacy says that her staff is her coven.
 And it is non-hierarchical because magic is about the passing down and sharing of knowledge, creating a community for magic.

-In a city like New York, where information is readily available and a general culture of acceptance is prevalent, covens aren’t a necessary part of witchcraft.
-As Stacy says, “Ultimately, magic is solitary.”
-But that raises the questions: Can anyone become a witch?
-Is it something you can learn or is it innate?
+In a city such as New York, where information is readily available and a general culture of acceptance is prevalent, covens aren’t a necessary part of witchcraft.
+As Stacy says: “Ultimately, magic is solitary.”
+But that raises the question: Can anyone become a witch?
+And is it something you can learn, or is it innate?

 “But,” Stacy concludes, “all people have, within them, the ability to do positive magic to help improve their lives.”

 This story is part of the Culture Trip collection New York After Dark.